Ginny Estupinian PhD, ABPP

 Studies have shown that being breadcrumbed can significantly affect your emotional wellbeing.
 Victims report increased feelings of loneliness, anxiety, depression, and overall lower life satisfaction.

 You may start to question your own judgment, wonder if you’re asking for too much, or internalize the idea that you don’t deserve a full, authentic connection.
-Over time, your self-esteem is chipped away, and you may find it harder to trust potential partners in the future.
+Over time, your self-esteem erodes, and you may find it increasingly difficult to trust potential partners in the future.

 HOW TO RESPOND TO A BREADCRUMBER

 If you suspect you’re being breadcrumbed, the first step is communicating directly with the person about how their behavior affects you.
 Share your feelings using “I” statements and ask for clarity about their intentions for the relationship.
-Their response will tell you a lot.
+Their response will reveal a great deal.

 In some cases, the breadcrumber may not realize the impact of their inconsistency and commit to doing better.
 But more often than not, you’ll be met with more excuses and vague assurances that lead nowhere.

-If the breadcrumbing continues, it’s important to put your own needs first and consider walking away, as painful as it may be.
+If the breadcrumbing continues, it’s essential to prioritize your own needs and consider walking away, even if it’s painful.
 Continuing to engage will likely only prolong your hurt and keep you from finding the respectful, consistent connection you deserve.

 TIPS FOR HEALING FROM BREADCRUMBING